claucece/Secure-Messaging-Summit/index.md

 To be provided on the 10th of August at 7:00 UTC-5.
 It will close on the 30 of August at 23:00 UTC-5.

+Note that you have to provide a valid email address at registration, as subsequent communications regarding the event will be sent to that address.

+There are two ways of registering:

+1. By using the google form
+2. By sending an email to `securemessaging2020@riseup.net`, with the following information (`*` means mandatory):
+   * Last Name\*,
+   * First Name\*,
+   * email address \*,
+   * affiliation/institution\*,
+   * In which time zone will you be during the summit (UTC),
+   * The typed statement: 'I confirm that I have read and agree to abide by the code of conduct of the event' \*.
+   * The typed statement: 'I confirm that I understand the SNAPL Friendly Environment Policy to be used at the even' \*.

+You can send encrypted emails for registration and subsequent communications by using PGP.
+The public key of `securemessaging2020@riseup.net` can be found [here].
+The fingerprint is: `8D6F D710 7F9A 2EC7 9634  4A8D C83B FA0F BDDA 279F`.
+If you send encrypted emails, first please either send your public key or upload it in a server where it can be publicly found.

 # Format

 ## What we will use